Constructions of exotic actions on product manifolds with an asymmetric factor: Free actions on

-\emph{Proof of Claim 1.} Recall that $M$ is a simply connected $6$\nobreakdash-dimensional manifold with free cohomology generated in the second gradation.
-Inspection of the long exact sequence of $\xi$ shows that $\pi_1(X)$ is either trivial or finite cyclic.
-Since $G$ acts preserving orientation, we can consider the Leray--Serre spectral sequence
+\emph{Proof of Claim 1.} Recall that $M$ is a simply connected $6$\nobreakdash-dimensional manifold satisfying $H^2(M)\cong \mathbb{Z}^6$ and $H^3(M) = 0$.
+(For the reminder of the proof we suppress integer coefficients from notation.)
+Inspection of the long exact sequence of homotopy groups of $\xi$ shows that $\pi_1(X) \cong \mathbb{Z}_m$, $1 \leq m < \infty$, as the infinite cyclic possibility is excluded by assumption.
+Furthermore, $\xi$ is orientable: indeed, since $\pi_1(BS^1) = 0$, the classifying bundle $ES^1 \to BS^1$ is orientable, and any pullback of an orientable bundle is again orientable.
+Hence we can consider the Gysin sequence

-with untwisted coefficients; the following diagram shows the non-trivial part of its $E_2$-page.
-(The symbol $\bullet$ denotes the trivial group.)